 Effective Fall 2021

-In June 2019, the Board of Regents established the NSHE Corequisite and College-Ready Gateway Policy which requires all degree-seeking students to be enrolled in college-level gateway English and math courses within the first two semesters of initial enrollment, with or without corequisite support.
-The policy also states that traditional forms of remediation, including courses numbered below 100, shall not be offered at any NSHE institution.
+NSHE Board of Regents passed the NSHE Corequisite and College-Ready Gateway Policy which requires all degree-seeking students to be enrolled in college-level or co-requisite gateway English and/or math courses in their two regular academic semesters.
+The policy also states that no traditional forms of remediation, including courses numbered below 100, shall not be offered independently at any NSHE institution.

-As a result of this policy implementation, NSHE institutions have not offered traditional remedial courses since Fall 2021.
-This also means that the System cannot calculate a cost incurred for providing remedial instruction.
+As a result of this policy implementation, NSHE instituions have not offered traditional remedial courses since fall 2021.
+This also means that the System cannot calculate the cost incurred by the System in providing remedial instruction.